patrickcording/blog/posts/Sharing-objects-in-Spark-58x4gbf.md

 ## **One instance per row**

 This is your last resort and should only be used if data from a row is needed in the initialization of the instance.
-Your application will suffer from performance issues if you decide on this approach so maybe you want to consider if one of the two other options can be used. te a
+Your application will suffer from performance issues if you decide on this approach so maybe you want to consider if one of the two other options can be used.

 ---